What Is Mixing in Music?

 Mix engineers use a computer with a Digital Audio Workstation (DAW) to record, organize, and mix their tracks.
 Inside of a DAW, mix engineers will use audio plug-ins that can add, enhance, or analyze the audio within the project.
 Engineers also use Musical Instrument Digital Interface (MIDI) controllers to perform tasks like sequencing drums, trigger sounds and virtual instruments, and improve their workflow.
 Lastly, a high quality pair of headphones, studio monitors, and the proper room setup will help the engineer develop a great-sounding mix.

-Listen to this audio example mixed and mastered with plug-ins from Music Production Suite.
-What do you notice?
+Listen to this audio example mixed and mastered with plug-ins from

 Audio Example, Unmixed

 Consider the elements that your ear is hearing moving from the unmixed version to the mixed version of the song.
 Are some instruments better defined?
 Do the levels sound better?
 Does the voice sound more sculpted?
 These are all things to consider when mixing a song and prepping it for the mastering stage.

 While there are many aspects of mixing music, these are basic steps and techniques used to achieve a professional mix.